AIM Rule 26

 The Company maintains an investor relations inbox that all shareholders are invited to use and, specifically to ask questions that they might ordinarily ask at general meetings of the company.

-3 Take into account wider stakeholder and social responsibilities and their implications for long-term success The main stakeholders in the business include its people, franchise partners, manufacturing partners and pension trustees.
+The main stakeholders in the business include its people, franchise partners, manufacturing partners and pension trustees.
 Regular dialogue is maintained with them all.

-4 Embed effective risk management, considering both opportunities and threats, throughout the organisation The group’s approach to risk and its enterprise risk management framework is set out on pages 37 to 40 of the 2023 annual report and accounts.
+4 Embed effective risk management, considering both opportunities and threats, throughout the organisation The group’s approach to risk and its enterprise risk management framework is set out on pages 32 to 35 of the 2025 annual report and accounts.
 Risk is reported to the full board via the Audit and Risk Committee.

 MAINTAIN A DYNAMIC MANAGEMENT FRAMEWORK

-5 Maintain the board as a well-functioning, balanced team led by the chair The names of the directors who served during the year ended 25 March 2023 are set out on page 56 of the 2023 Annual Report.
+5 Maintain the board as a well-functioning, balanced team led by the chair The names of the directors who served during the year ended 29 March 2025 are set out on page 49 of the 2025 Annual Report.
 The names and brief biographies of the current directors are available here.

 The size and structure of the board is considered by the Company to be appropriate for the size of the group and AIM market on which its shares are now traded.

-6 Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities The details of the directors who served during the year ended 25 March 2023 are set out on page 56 of the 2023 Annual Report and the current directors and their biographies are set out here.
+6 Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities The details of the directors who served during the year ended 29 March 2025 are set out on page 49 of the 2025 Annual Report and the current directors and their biographies are set out here.

-7 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement An internal board evaluation was undertaken during FY21.
+7 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement An internal board evaluation was undertaken during FY25.
 This involved each director completing a questionnaire.
 The outcome of each was then collated into an anonymised summary followed by open discussion on the results led by the Chairman.

 The Chairman meets with the non-executive directors without management present at least annually.